bclover/whack-a-mole/README.md

 * Animate mallet on click?
 * Add media queries to tweak CSS for various sizes / devices / aspect ratios
 * Make a fancy countdown circle thingy instead of using text to display time.
-* Build aVue, Angular, React JS version
+* Build a Vue, Angular, React JS version
 * Add unit testing